eISSN: 2707-2797

 Ali Akhaddar, Nabil Hammoune

 PAMJ-CM.
 2020; 3:97.
-Published 09 Jul 2020 | doi:10.11604/pamj-cm.2020.3.97.24417
+Published 09 Jul 2020 | DOI: 10.11604/pamj-cm.2020.3.97.24417

 Brown-Séquard´s syndrome (BSS) is an unusual clinical entity caused by damage to one half of the spinal cord mimicking a classic hemiplegia.
 This syndrome is characterized by ipslateral loss of motor function (paralysis), proprioception, and vibratory sensation, combined with contralateral loss of pain and temperature sensation.
 Spinal cord injuries and tumoral diseases were the most frequent etiologies associated with BSS.
 Spontaneous cervical disc herniation has rarely been considered.

-Corresponding author
+Corresponding Author

 Ali Akhaddar, Department of Neurosurgery, Avicenne Military Hospital of Marrakech, Marrakech, Morocco (akhaddar@hotmail.fr)

-Articles published in PAMJ-CM are Open Access and distributed under the terms of the Creative Commons Attribution 4.0 International (CC BY 4.0).
+Articles published in PAMJ Clinical Medicine are Open Access and distributed under the terms of the Creative Commons Attribution 4.0 International (CC BY 4.0).

-The PAMJ Clinical Medicine (ISSN: 2707-2797) is a subsidiary of the Pan African Medical Journal.
+The PAMJ Clinical Medicine (ISSN: 2707-2797) is a product of the PAMJ.
 The contents of this journal is intended exclusively for professionals in the medical, paramedical and public health and other health sectors.